LifeOf97/LifeOf97/README.md

 <h1 align="center">Mayowa Kelvin</h1>
 <h4 align="center">
-  A Software Developer specializing in the design & development of backend systems with close to 3 years experience.
-Over the years, i have successfully built applications, including RESTful APIs, Web apps, Automated scripts and also integrated various third party systems ranging from authentication & authorization, payment systems and Blockchain solutions.
+  I am a Software Engineer specializing in the design & development of backend systems with close to 4 years experience.
+Over the years, i have successfully built applications, including RESTful APIs, Web apps, Automated scripts and also integrated various third party systems ranging from authentication & authorization, payment systems.

-As a software engineer, a major part of my goal is to deliver high-quality and secured software solutions, which are customer-centric and highly operational.
+  As a backend engineer, a major part of my goal is to deliver high-quality and secured software solutions, which are customer-centric and highly operational.
+Lately, my focus has been in design & development of scalable distributed systems and micro-services.

-Lately, my focus has been in design & development of scalable distributed systems and microservices.
+  Experienced in both Python and

-Experienced in both Python and JavaScript programming.
-With strong knowledge of the Django framework, Containerization, Websocket, API design & development, ORM, Scripting and deployment.
+JavaScript programming.
+With strong knowledge of the python stack Django framework, Containerization, WebSocket, API design, development & integration, ORM, Scripting, deployment and maintenance.

  I believe i am an excellent team player, reliable, dependable with problem solving skills.
 </h4>

 <p align="center">